aditi977/Illuminate/README.md

 - [S3]Give input by selecting options popping on the screens and generate a path to cater to their needs.
 #### Alternative Flows
 [E1] Skips and goes directly to the home page.

+#### Specific instructions to execute and the expected behavior of the system?